 It has been a long standing recommendation from M3AAWG, an international community of anti-abuse professionals, and the Internet Engineering Task Force (IETF), that port 25 be blocked.
-In an effort to provide our customers with the greatest security when using email, Comcast recommends the use of port 465, which provides SSL encryption.
-Comcast will also support the industry-recommended port 587, but encourages our customers to use port 465 for the greater security benefits.
+In an effort to provide our customers with the greatest security when using email, Comcast recommends the use of the industry-recommended port 587 with TLS/SSL enabled.
 The recommendations from M3AAWG can be read here and you can also view the IETF RFC 5068 and RFC 4409 (section 3.1, see below).

 From RFC 4409:

 Port 587 is reserved for email message submission as specified in this document.
 Messages received on this port are defined to be submissions.
 The protocol used is ESMTP [SMTP-MTA, ESMTP], with additional restrictions or allowances as specified here.
 Although most email clients and servers can be configured to use port 587 instead of 25, there are cases where this is not possible or convenient.
 A site may choose to use port 25 for message submission by designating some hosts to be MSAs and others to be MTAs.